[AWS] Systems Manager

 • Automates common tasks such as patching, running scripts, and installing applications.

-• An agent software is installed on each VM.
+• An SSM agent needs to be installed on each VM.

 Parameter Store provides secure serverless storage for the management of configuration data and secrets.